AstraZeneca UK vaccine trial drops sub-group with children - U.S. trial register

-(Reuters) - Drugmaker AstraZeneca has removed a study group comprising children from a trial of its COVID-19 vaccine candidate in Britain, clinical trial registers in the United States showed on Monday.
+(Reuters) -Drugmaker AstraZeneca has removed children from a mid-to-late stage trial of its COVID-19 vaccine in Britain, clinical trial registers in the United States showed on Monday.

-The mid-to-late stage trial of more than 12,000 participants previously included children above the age of five years with the consent of their parents.
-However, the page was updated on Dec.
-10 to reflect the changes. (bit.ly/34EOHVj)
+The trial of more than 12,000 participants previously included children above the age of five with the consent of their parents.
+However, trial data under the U.S. National Library of Medicine was updated on Dec.
+10 to remove the sub-group including children. (bit.ly/34EOHVj)

+Other vaccine developers including Pfizer, Johnson & Johnson and Moderna are testing their hopefuls in children as young as 12 years to study how their vaccines work in a wider age group.

 AstraZeneca, which is developing the vaccine along with the University of Oxford, did not immediately respond to a request for comment.